teambit/docs/docs/tutorials/bit-vue-tutorial.md

           src/components/ProductList.vue -> src/assets/products.js
 ```

 You will need to add the missing file to the component.
-In our case, this file is only used by this component, so we will add it to the component.
+In our case, this file is only used by this component so we will add it to the component.
 If this file was shared between components, we should track it as a new component.

 ```bash
 $bit add src/assets/products.js --id product-list